JollyMort/monero-research/Monero Dynamic Block Size and Dynamic Minimum Fee/Monero Dynamic Block Size and Dynamic Minimum Fee - DRAFT.md

 Normally, this cost is distributed among individual users.
 If a single actor would want to artificialy keep the block size at some median, he'd have to take this running cost alone.

 We can define a median increase cycle as consisting of 51 consecutive blocks with some increase.
-This is the minimum number of blocks to affect the median.
+This is the minimum number of blocks to affect the median as it is calculated over the last 100 blocks.
 We will calculate the cost of one cycle with a minimum feasible increase, as presented below.

 ![Figure 3.1-6](https://github.com/JollyMort/monero-research/blob/master/Monero%20Dynamic%20Block%20Size%20and%20Dynamic%20Minimum%20Fee/Images/Fig3.1-6.png?raw=true)